-- 1. Continue to support research efforts that utilize harvested bears (e.g. femur study, U of U study) and publicize the study results. - 2.
+- 1. Continue to support research efforts that utilize harvested bears and publicize the study results. - 2.
 In addition, focus on the following research topics, as funding allows, during the life of the plan. - a.
 Identify population connectivity and travel corridors - b.
 Explore source / sink population dynamics - c.
 Human-Bear conflict management - d.
 Techniques for reducing livestock and agricultural depredation - e.
 Document impacts to other resource users from summer bear pursuit activities, and implement actions to reduce impacts if warranted - f.
-Short term population density estimates using DNA hair snare techniques - g.
+Short term population density estimates - g.
 Potential impacts of selective versus non-selective hunt strategies - h.
 Dispersing yearling survival as compared to survival of established adults - i.
 Effects of bear on prey species such as deer fawns and elk calves - j.
-Monitor productivity of hard and soft mast producing communities - k.
+Monitor productivity of hard and soft mast producing communities

+- k.
 Short and long-term black bear use of wildfires or vegetation treatments in aspen, mixed conifer and mixed mountain browse habitats - 1.
 Effects of roads and energy development activities (habitat fragmentation) on black bear use - m.
 Continue to monitor the survival of rehabbed bear cubs - n.
-Determine if there is a relationship between baiting and human-bear conflicts (i.e. does baiting increase the potential for human safety issues in the area of the bait). - 3.
-Explore partnerships to leverage research funding. - 4.
-Continue to use universities to conduct research. - 5.
-When possible use employees involved in the Division's continuing education program to conduct research.
+Determine if there is a relationship between baiting and human-bear conflicts (i.e. does baiting increase the potential for human safety issues in the area of the bait).